peterhinch/micropython_ir/README.md

  is employed by the test script.
 Must be connected to the IR diode as described below.
  2. `freq=default` The carrier frequency in Hz.
-The default for NEC is 38000, and for Philips is 36000.
+The default for NEC is 38000, Sony is 40000 and Philips is 36000.
  3. `verbose=False` If `True` emits debug output.

+The `SONY` constructor is of form `pin, bits=12, freq=40000, verbose=False`.
+The `bits` value may be 12, 15 or 20 to set the highest SIRC variant in use.
+Other args are as above.
+If `bits` is set to 20 then all variants will be received.
+Setting the value to the maximum expected improves error checking and timing tolerances.
+In particular a worst-case 20-bit block takes 39ms nominal, yet the repeat time is 45ms nominal.

+The Sony remote tested issues both 12 bit and 15 bit streams.

 Method:
- 1. `transmit(addr, data, toggle=0)` Integer args. `addr` and `data` are normally 8-bit values and `toggle` is 0 or 1.
+ 1. `transmit(addr, data, toggle=0)` Integer args. `addr` and `data` are normally 8-bit values and `toggle` is normally 0 or 1.
  In the case of NEC, if an address < 256 is passed, normal mode is assumed and the complementary value is appended.
 16-bit values are transmitted as extended addresses.
  In the case of NEC the `toggle` value is ignored.
 For Philips protocols it should be toggled each time a button is pressed, and retained if the button is held down.
 The test program illustrates a way to do this.
+ `SONY` ignores `toggle` unless in 20-bit mode, in which case it is transmitted as the `extended` value and can be any integer in range 0 to 255.

 The `transmit` method is synchronous with rapid return.
 Actual transmission occurs as a background process, controlled by timers 2 and 5.
 Execution times